Official Universal Robots Industrial IoT partner

 Robots are the future.
 Factories all around the world are using or starting to use robots for automation purposes.
 One of the world’s leading robotics providers, Universal Robots, builds flexible and easy-to-use robots which can be programmed to do many complicated tasks with the easy-to-use teach pendant.
 The robots have been designed to be both user-friendly and powerful, providing advanced possibilities for experienced users.

 But how do you manage your robots once they’re in use on site?
 How can you investigate why a failure occurred, update the robot’s configuration or analyse the robots actions?
 That’s where we come in.
-IXON facilitates secure cloud connectivity to your robots.
+IXON facilitates secure remote access & control for Universal Robots.

 Rule #1: Never ever connect your robot directly to a network